 Your New Home: A Top U.S. City

-As the U.S.’s capital city, Washington, DC (or just “DC”) has a global feel that welcomes everyone.
+As the capital city of the United States, Washington, DC (or just “DC”), has a global feel that welcomes everyone.
 No other place offers everything you need with a uniquely American atmosphere that also embraces international visitors.
 Food from home?
 Mild winters and warm summers?
 Cool places to study?
 You’ll find it all in DC.

 In just one day, you could work on a group project in a trendy cafe, walk by the White House, eat dinner in Chinatown, and then go to a professional baseball game.